HISTORY OF THE MORRIS J-TYPE

 A “BIG” LITTLE VAN

 “Bigger space, bigger profits.”
 With its innovative forward-control packaging, the ‘J’ had a class-leading load-carrying to footprint ratio of 150 cu ft storage capacity, outstanding for a compact van that measured just 3.785m in length and 1.626m width.
 To this day the J’s volume to footprint ratio has not been surpassed by any commercial vehicle.
 The van also benefited from a low floor, two wide-opening rear doors, and two sliding side doors to facilitate fast loading and unloading.
-The Morris’ practical load carrying capacity and ergonomic design made it the vehicle of choice for various Co-operative fleets, Liberty London and many other high street names.
+The Morris’ practical load carrying capacity and ergonomic design made it the vehicle of choice for various Co-operative fleets, Kenwood and many other high street names.

 VARIANTS ON A SINGLE THEME